 Jurisdictions with limited staff or wetland types may prefer to use this method even though it is the least flexible.
-However, they should determine whether Category III wetlands with high habitat function are likely present.
+Note that with this option, Category III wetlands with high habitat function (8-9 points) will not have a sufficiently wide buffer for adequate protection.
+Jurisdictions should determine whether Category III wetlands with high habitat function are likely present.
+If so, adjustments to the buffer table may be needed.